-The characteristics of the population with a disability in Solano County closely reflects patterns throughout the Bay Area (Figure 3-22, Population with a Disability in the Region).
+The characteristics of the population with a disability in Solano County closely reflects patterns throughout the Bay Area (Figure 3-21, Population with a Disability in the Region).
 This is also reflected in the geographic distribution of persons with disabilities, with no notable concentrations of high disability rates in Solano County compared to the ABAG and Sacramento regions, with the exception of the City of Rio Vista (see Appendix 2 - Regional Housing Needs Assessment, Table 2-32, Population by Disability Status, 2015-2019).

-Approximately 12.5 percent of Suisun City's population lives with one or more types of disabilities, close to the Solano County average of 12.3 percent and higher than the Bay Area average of 9.6 percent.7 Rates of disability by census tract do not vary substantially between different parts of the city (Figure 3-23, Percentage of the Population with a Disability in Suisun City).
+Approximately 12.5 percent of Suisun City's population lives with one or more types of disabilities, close to the Solano County average of 12.3 percent and higher than the Bay Area average of 9.6 percent.7 Rates of disability by census tract do not vary substantially between different parts of the city (Figure 3-22, Percentage of the Population with a Disability in Suisun City).
 The rate of Suisun City residents living with disabilities has increased since 2014 when the rate was 8.7 percent.
-Suisun City's population has also grown older during this time; in 2014, ACS estimates for the proportion of the population with disabilities was 8.3 percent, while in 2019, that figure rose to 11.7 percent.
-Older populations live with disabilities at higher rates, potentially the cause of this increase.
+In 2014, the population aged 65 years or older was approximately 8.4 percent of the city's total population.
+In 2019, this population had increased to 11.7 percent.
+As individuals age, they are more likely to face vision, hearing, and mobility challenges.
+The change in the senior population mirrors the changes in disability rate closely, suggesting that the aging population likely led to the increase in disability.